Spies Now Admitted to the UNWTO General Assembly in Madrid

-UNWTO delegates attending the General Assembly should not expect to see the blue and white eTN logo and eTN reporters’ business cards be handed out openly because officially this publication had been banned from reporting by Zurab Pololikashvili, the Secretary-General of this UN specialized agency.
+Friends of eTurboNews including government, private industry, and media officials are ready to leak information from the upcoming General Assembly in Madrid.

-What those allowed to attend the General Assembly in Madrid will see is the largest delegation of any country from the Republic of Georgia, ready to give support to Secretary-General Zurab Pololikashvili in his election confirmation.
+What those allowed to attend the General Assembly in Madrid will see is the largest delegation of any country, the delegation from the Republic of Georgia, ready to give support to Secretary-General Zurab Pololikashvili in his election confirmation.

 In May 2017, this publication reported about the same Georgian delegation of embassy officials physically shielding candidate Zurab Pololikashvili in the hotel lobby and during the Secretary-General voting process.
 Zurab was seen by an eTurboNews reporter unknown to him and standing in the midst of the group of Georgian embassy officials.
 Zurab was talking to someone in the room where Executive Council members were meeting to vote for the next Secretary-General.
 Zurab was using his mobile phone connected by SKYPE to give instructions to someone in this room.